jordangignac/jsh-101/README.md

 # jsh-101

 Work in progress monophonic synthesizer written in React, Styled-Components, Web Audio, and packaged with Parcel.
-It is loosely based on the Roland SH-101 and LuSH-101 sythesizers.
+It is loosely based on the Roland SH-101 and LuSH-101 synthesizers.

 ![screenshot][screenshot]